Keep calm and eat ice cream

 5 from 2 votes

-Prep Time30 mins
+Prep Time 30 minutes mins

-Cook Time20 mins
+Cook Time 20 minutes mins

-Plus chilling and freezing time.4 hrs
+Plus chilling and freezing time.
+4 hours hrs

-Course: Dessert, Snack
+Course Dessert, Snack

-Cuisine: Austalian, Kiwi, New Zealand
+Cuisine Austalian, Kiwi, New Zealand

 Equipment